 - Thick sleeping bag

-- Personal things like toothbrush, paste, soap, shampoo, wipes, tissue paper, sanitizer, etc
+- Personal things like toothbrushes, paste, soap, shampoo, wipes, tissue paper, sanitizer, etc

 - Camera, cell phone and accessories, headlight, etc